Philippine collared dove: Habitat and conservation status

 IUCN has assessed this bird as vulnerable with its population continuing to decline.
-Its main threat is heavy interspecific competition from Spotted doves and Red collared doves.
+Its main threat is heavy interspecific competition from spotted doves and red collared doves.
+In Guam where the birds are still fairly common, nest success rate is just 2 to 5% in urban areas and 0 to 3% in forest habitat.

-Conservation actions proposed to clarify nature and extent of threat from Spotted doves and Red collared doves..
-Identify remaining strongholds, monitor population trends, and assess desirability and feasibility of control of competing species.
+Conservation actions proposed to clarify nature and extent of threat from spotted doves and red collared doves are identification of remaining strongholds, monitoring of population trends, and assessment of desirability and feasibility of the control of competing species.